 Every skip we collect is carefully sorted, to ensure that where possible, nothing is sent to landfill.
-We pride ourselves on being waste recycling specialists with 99-100% of waste now recovered and recycled into resources, products or fuel.
+We pride ourselves on being waste recycling specialists with 100% of waste now recovered and recycled into resources, products, or fuel.
 In 2022, we achieved a rate of 100% landfill diversion.
-From our site in Norfolk we process and recycle many materials including;
+From our site in Norfolk, we process and recycle many materials including;

 Pre-sort.
 Only one skip is tipped in each bay at a time and larger waste types are removed via a 360 grab (wood, metal, cardboard, green waste etc).
 All of this is done in an enclosed building and the waste is sorted immediately, which makes it easier to recycle as it reduces contamination.

-After the pre-sort, the remaining waste from skips is too small to separate via a grab (e.g. small bits of plastic, wood, paper, metal etc.) or you may get skips with soil, stones, concrete or rubble mixed together.
-All of these individual waste types can be recycled as useful resources.
+After the pre-sort, the remaining waste from skips is too small to separate via a 360 grab (e.g. soil, rubble, concrete, small bits of plastic, wood, paper, metal etc.) All of these individual waste types can be recycled as useful resources.
 To ensure nothing is wasted, we feed this material into our bespoke machinery; designed by our directors and installed by our own engineers.

-The material is fed into a trommel which separates the waste types by size.
+A trommel then separates the waste types by size.
 An air knife blows off material that is light (e.g. plastic cement bags and paper) and the smaller, heavier material passes to another section of the plant.
 The oversized material reaches a belt where two operatives remove any large items (wood, plastic, metal etc) that isn’t hardcore material.
 The large hardcore material drops off the end of the belt and is recycled as aggregate.

-The only material we have left is the soil and fines (less than 8mm).
+The only material we have left is the soil and fines (less than 6mm).
 This falls through onto a belt which deposits the material in a separate enclosed building.
-This screened material has an LOI content of 3-4%.
-Processes 1-6 allow us to separate waste types from large bulky items such as mattresses, shed doors etc. to very small materials such as aggregate of 8-100mm to soil and fines of less than 8mm.
+Processes 1-7 allow us to separate waste types from large bulky items such as mattresses, shed doors etc. to very small materials such as aggregate of 6-80mm to soil and fines of less than 6mm.

 When waste is transferred from the producer to a waste contractor, the producer must fulfil their duty of care (Environmental Protection Act 1990) and adhere to Regulation 12 of the Waste (England and Wales) Regulations 2011 to apply the waste hierarchy.
 To best meet the waste hierarchy, everything we do at our site ensures that the above is adhered to.
 We are the only skip hire company in East Norfolk capable of doing all this in-house using machinery we have refined from over 37 years’ experience.